Azure/bicep-registry-modules/avm/res/compute/virtual-machine-scale-set/README.md

 ### Parameter: `bootDiagnosticEnabled`

 Enable boot diagnostics to use default managed or secure storage.
+Defaults set to false.

 - Required: No
-- Type: boolen
+- Type: bool
-- Default: false
+- Default: `False`

 ### Parameter: `bootDiagnosticStorageAccountName`